argel6767/i-need-housing/README.md

 The frontend is currently under development and will be live once an MVP is made.
 Any changes/updates to the source code can be looked over in the `/frontend` directory.

 ## Scripts
 Scripts are housed in the `scripts` directory.
-Scripts handle tasks such as injecting environment variables at runtime.
+Scripts handle tasks such as injecting environment variables at runtime or building docker images of apps.

 ## Feedback
 Any feedback, suggestions, tips are appreciated and can be sent to my email: [argel6767@gmail.com](mailto:argel6767@gmail.com).
 Thanks!